maarnold97/VersaSens/VersaSens_FW/README.md

 - **versa_sensor_stop**: Stops the continuous reading of the sensors marked as active.
 - **enable_auto_connect**: Starts the thread that automatically initializes new modules when they are connected.
 - **disable_auto_connect**: Stops the thread that automatically initializes new modules when they are connected.

+#### Versa Config
+The following configuration options are available in the file `src/VersaAPI/versa_config.h`:
+- Enabling the drivers of the different sensors
+- Selecting which sensor data should be sent to the application running on the VersaSens
+- Selecting which sensor data should be sent to the Heepo module
+- Selecting the frequency, gain, and subsampling factor for the ADS1298
+- Selecting the type of data measured by the MAX30001

 ## 🎛️ Controls and Operating Modes
 The firmware supports three operating modes: